CDSoft/sp/doc/sp.rst

 A parser is a simple Python object.
 This example show how to write a function that returns a parser.
-The parser can be applyied to strings just by calling the parser.
+The parser can be applyied to strings by simply calling the parser.

 Writting SP grammars in Python::